What is it?

 Archetypal old-stager based on a design by Lotus founder Colin Chapman 50-odd years ago, the Seven is a two-seat tub with wheels.
 Stripped and spartan, it remains a seminal driving experience for those interested in driving rather than simply travelling.

 Equipped with modern engines and brakes, plus a kerbweight of (usually) around 550kg, the Seven can scare even the most outrageously powerful supercars – helped in part by modest dimensions and steering that connects direct to your brain.
-Versions range from the undercooked to the ridiculous.
-Basic £22,995 125bhp 1.6 Ford Sigma up to the 2.3-litre Cosworth-powered CSR with 260bhp costing £44,995, or the even more extreme Superlight R500, which pumps out 263bhp from a 2.0-litre Duartec in a 506kg car.
-That’s 520bhp per tonne, fact fans.
+The core range is familiar but there are two new bookend additions; a sweet Suzuki 660cc turbo-engined Seven 160 (80hp but still 0-60mph in 6.5 seconds), and the 620 R, which pumps out 310bhp from a 2.0-litre Duartec in a 500kg car.
+That’s 620bhp per tonne, fact fans, and 0-60mph in 2.8 seconds.
 Uncomfortable, cramped and noisy, with a devastatingly crappy fabric hood arrangement that’s harder to put up than a broken tent, it remains a TG favourite.

 As with anything very light, the Seven is connected in a way that a big, powerful supercar can never be.
 Unassisted steering means that the information fed back through your palms about what the front wheels are doing is exceptional, and sitting next to the back axle means that you can react very quickly to slides or movement.
 Sitting next to the back axle also means that you’ll feel every single pimple on the road, lose the feeling in your legs and be low enough to be lost under a decently-sized artic, but you pays your money…